tibel/Caliburn.Light/README.md

   Sets the DataContext and attaches the view to the view-model.
 - `Bind.ModelWithoutContext` (use inside of DataTemplate)
   Attaches the view to the view-model only.
-- `Bind.AtDesignTime`
-  To enable view-model binding inside the Visual Studio designer or Blend.

 ### ViewModel-First
 - `View.Model`